Benjamin-Paul/password_manager_server/README.md

-*This is an educational project, users assume full responsibility for any issues that may arise during real-life use.*
+*This is an educational project, and users should assume full responsibility for any issues that may arise during real-life use.*

 # Presentation